maueroats/nsml-documents/hosting/written-script.md

 * I am not allowed to answer any questions you have about the contest.
 * If a question appears ambiguous or impossible, use your best judgment as to the correct answer and file an appeal after the contest.
 * ~~All answers should be exact unless another form is specified.~~
 * The written contest is thirty minutes long.
+* (If the room has no visible clock.)
+I will give you a warning when 15 minutes and 5 minutes remain.
+* (If the room has a visible clock.)
 I will give you a warning when five minutes remain.
 * When you turn your paper over, print your name and school name legibly in the space provided.
 * You may begin.